 Lipids are particularly susceptible to attack from free radicals and oxidative stress that involves lipids is called lipid peroxidation.
 As well as being a major source of energy storage, lipids are also crucial in the production of hormones, vitamins and cell membranes.
 When lipid peroxidation occurs, free radicals steal electrons off lipids within the cell membrane which increases the permeability of the membrane allowing foreign substances to enter the cell and the contents of the cell to leak out.
 This changes the make-up of the cell which disrupts a number of vital biochemical processes within the cell and eventually leads to cell death.
 Peroxidation is believed to be involved in cellular aging and in various diseases.

 Amino acids are the building blocks of proteins.
 Protein oxidation during oxidative stress breaks vital bonds that hold amino acids together and disrupts many biochemical processes and the formation of DNA and RNA.
-Protein oxidation has been linked to atherosclerosis, diabetes, Parkinson’s disease, and many other disease states.
+Protein oxidation has been linked to numerous serious cardiovascular, neurological and metabolic health conditions.

 We can limit the amount of oxidative stress placed on our body by eating and living healthily and doing at least 30 minutes of physical activity every day.
 We can also take antioxidants to supplement our diet, such as Co Q10.
 MitoQ is a revolutionary formulation of Co Q10 that is taken up directly by the mitochondria of the cell, replenishing levels of Co Q10 right at the site of many biochemical reactions, reducing oxidative stress.